Homotopical Height: Abstract

 The classes $\SP$ and $\CA$ of closed symplectic and complex manifolds exhibit intermediate ``softness'' in the sense that every finitely presented group $G$ can be realized as the fundamental group of a manifold in $\SP$ and a manifold in $\CA$.
 For these classes, $ht_\CC(G)$ provides a numerical invariant for finitely presented groups.
 We give explicit computations of these invariants for some standard finitely presented groups.

 We use the notion of homotopical height within the ``hard'' category of K\"ahler groups to obtain partial answers to questions of Toledo regarding second cohomology and second group cohomology of K\"ahler groups.
-We also modify and generalize a construction due to Dimca, Papadima and Suciu to give a large class of projective groups (fundamental group of complex projective manifolds) violating property FP.
-These provide counterexamples to a question of Koll\'ar.
+We also modify and generalize a construction due to Dimca, Papadima and Suciu to give a potentially large class of projective groups violating property FP.